Help us save the endangered Spectacled Flying-Fox!

 Each year more than one hundred flying-foxes enter care either as orphaned pups or as injured adults and may be in care for up to six months.
 Feeding and medications are expensive.
 We advocate for bat carers and assist them financially through donations we receive.
 Help us help bats by donating, planting a tree and/or by reporting where you see flying-foxes to our Save Our Flying-foxes Watch program

 We engage with the community to raise public awareness through community events and school talks.
-To book a talk for your community group or school contact our secretary using our Contact Form
+We also have citizen science projects that you can participate in.
+Join our Flying-fox Watch and habitat restoration project or borrow a detector and discover your local bats.
+You can do this as an individual or organisation or even a school.
+To book a talk for your community group or school or join our citizen science projects contact our secretary using our Contact Form.

 Join us on Patreon